kurianvijay/QA_profile/README.md

 • Responsible for API testing using POSTMAN

-• Defect triaging and working closely with 3rd parties, development team, Business analyst and solution architects
+• Defect triaging and working closely with development team, business analysts and solution architects

-• Experience in writing, Test Scenarios, Test Cases, Test Scripts, Test metrics, test execution reports, estimations and writing basic queries for backed testing (SQL)
+• Experience in writing, Test Scenarios, Test Cases, Test Scripts, Test metrics, Test execution reports, estimations and writing basic queries for backed testing (SQL)

 • Experience in UAT, Functional Testing, End 2 End Testing, System Testing, Black Box Testing, Re-testing and Regression Testing

-• Demonstrable mobile testing experience with iOS and Android operating systems

 • Responsible for performing Cross Browser Testing using Selenium WebDriver

-• Working as part of a scrum team in an agile environment and regularly communicate with team members.
-This enables better understanding of the developed functionality and improves the testing quality of the product
+• Working as part of a scrum team in an agile environment and regularly communicating with team members enabling better understanding of the developed functionality and improving the testing quality of the product

-• Ability to work closely with developers in reproducing and isolating problems and coordinate with developers to communicate test results and resolve defects
+• Ability to work closely with developers in reproducing and isolating problems and coordinating with developers to communicate test results and resolve defects

 • Good understanding of defect and maintenance process, raising defects, analysing logged defects, assigning, tracking to closure, documenting cause of defect and reporting